pingcap/tiflow/engine/README.md

 ### Build

-To build this repo, you can simply run `make engine_image` in tiflow directory or `../run-engine.sh build` in working directory.
+To build this repo, you can run `../run-engine.sh build` in working directory (or simply run `make engine_image` in root directory of tiflow project).

 If you have build the binary on your local Linux, you can try `../run-engine.sh build-local`.